RocketLeagueMapmaking/RL-docs/docs/guide/blender/03_setup.md

 ## Blender Setup

 There are a few user defaults which are good to change if you are just installing Blender.
-Go to Edit > Preferences.
+These are three things you should absolutely adjust, but feel free to tinker with as many others as you want.
+Go to `Edit > Preferences`:

 ![alt text](../../.vuepress/public/images/image219.png)
 ![alt text](../../.vuepress/public/images/image37.png)
 ![alt text](../../.vuepress/public/images/image55.png)

-*QOL is a big deal*
+**Under Navigation, turn off Auto Perspective.** With this enabled, the view will switch to perspective mode every time you manually rotate the camera.
+This should never be the default mode :contemplativeDisappointedFace:

 There are three things you should absolutely adjust, but feel free to tinker with as many things as you feel like.

-- **Under Navigation, turn off Auto Perspective.** With this enabled, the view will switch to perspective mode every time you manually rotate the camera.
-This should never be the default mode :contemplativeDisappointedFace:
-- **Under System, increase Undo Steps to a much bigger number than 32.** This will save your life one day.
+**Under System, increase Undo Steps to a much bigger number than 32.** This will save your life one day.
-- **Under Add-ons, enable the FBX Importer/Exporter.** We need this to create assets for UDK and Rocket League.

 **Lastly, click the 3 line menu button in the lower left and Save Preferences for next time.** Time to get into the goods.

-## The window
+**Lastly, click the 3 line menu button in the lower left and Save Preferences for next time.** Time to get into the goods.

 ## The Window

 *Beautiful Blender and the Billion Buttons*

 ### 1 - Menus
 These are what you would expect.
-One item we’ll be frequently visiting is File > Export.
+One item we’ll be frequently visiting is `File > Export`

 ### 2 - Selection Settings
 Generally you don’t need to touch these, but they can be useful.
 Try them out.